itsvvill/stockUp/README.md

 ## License

-Stock prices are retrieved from the [Finnhub Stock API](https://finnhub.io/docs/api)
+Stock prices are retrieved from the [Finnhub Stock API](https://finnhub.io/docs/api).

+## Disclaimer

+Any suggestions or features are not financial advice, invest at your own risk.